-Boulogne-Billancourt, Paris, France.150 Groupe Renault is part of the Renault-Nissan- Mitsubishi Alliance, a strategic partnership within which it remains an independent company.151 Renault's subsidiaries include the Romanian Dacia and the Russian AVTOVAZ (Lada),152 but the present report focuses on advertising for its flagship brand.
+Boulogne-Billancourt, Paris, France.
+Groupe Renault is part of the Renault-Nissan- Mitsubishi Alliance, a strategic partnership within which it remains an independent company.
+Renault's

-Group revenue for 2021 was \in 46.2 billion, up 6% on 2020.
-Of this total, revenue from the 'automotive excluding AVTOVAZ' segment (thus including the Alpine, Samsung and Dacia brands as well as Renault) was \in 40.4 billion, up 7% on 2020.153 In 2021 Renault Group as a whole sold a total of 2.70 million light vehicles (representing 3.4% of global vehicle sales154), down 4.5% on 2020 and down 28% on 2019.
-Renault itself was responsible for 1.69 million sales (down 5.3% on 2020 and 28% on 2019), of which 1.32 million were cars (down 10.5% on 2020 and 32% on 2019) and the remainder light commercial vehicles.155 687,000 of these cars were sold in Europe (down 17% on 2020 and 35% on 2019). $^{\rm 156}$
+Group revenue for 2021 was €46.2 billion, up 6% on 2020.
+Of this total, revenue from the 'automotive excluding AVTOVAZ' segment (thus including the Alpine, Samsung and Dacia brands as well as Renault) was €40.4 billion, up 7% on 2020.157 In 2021 Renault Group as a whole sold a total of 2.70 million light vehicles (representing 3.4% of global vehicle sales158), down 4.5% on 2020 and down 28% on 2019.
+Renault itself was responsible for 1.69 million sales (down 5.3% on 2020 and 28% on 2019), of which 1.32 million were cars (down 10.5% on 2020 and 32% on 2019) and the remainder light commercial vehicles.159 687,000 of these cars were sold in Europe (down

+17% on 2020 and 35% on 2019).160

-In 2021 BEVs and hybrids accounted for 30% of Renault car sales in Europe, up from 17% in 2020157 (but significantly lower than the 39.7% figure for all manufacturers in 2021158).
+In 2021 BEVs and hybrids accounted for 30% of Renault car sales in Europe, up from 17% in 2020 (but significantly lower than the 39.7% figure for all manufacturers in 2021).
 According to research by Greenpeace East Asia BEVs alone represented 4.37% of the wider group's global sales (114,008 vehicles) in 2020.
-An increase in line with the average increase from 2016 would have resulted in BEVs accounting for 6.66% of the group's global sales in 2021.159
+An increase in line with the average increase from 2016 would have resulted in BEVs accounting for 6.66% of the group's global sales in 2021.

-Renault Group aims to be carbon-neutral across the entire product lifecycle by 2040 in Europe and 2050 worldwide.160 The Group has a target to reduce its average per-vehicle downstream Scope 3 emissions (the use-related emissions of new vehicles, measured on a 'well-to-wheel' basis) by 65% in Europe and by 35% worldwide by 2030, measured from a 2019 baseline.161
+Renault Group aims to be carbon-neutral across the entire product lifecycle by 2040 in Europe and 2050 worldwide.
+The Group has a target to reduce its average per-vehicle downstream Scope 3 emissions (the use-related emissions of new vehicles, measured on a 'well-to-wheel' basis) by 65% in Europe and by 35% worldwide by 2030, measured from a 2019 baseline.
+The Europe and State of the Eur

-Renault Group, along with its alliance partners Nissan and Mitsubishi, aims to invest €23 billion in electrification over the five years from 2022, with the aim that 'the Renault brand' should become '100% electric by 2030 for passenger cars in Europe'.162 The group does not appear to have an equivalent group-wide global target (for example its April 2021 climate report has no such targets, even though it does mention an earlier, less ambitious version of the Renault brand-specific European target163).
+Renault Group, along with its alliance partners Nissan and Mitsubishi, aims to invest €23 billion in electrification over the five years from 2022, with the aim that 'the Renault brand' should become '100% electric by 2030 for passenger cars in Europe'.
+166 The group does not appear to have an equivalent group-wide global target (for example its April 2021 climate report has no such targets, even though it does mention an earlier, less ambitious version of the Renault brand-specific European target).
 Indeed, Renault Group has been lobbying for a delay to the proposed 2035 EU ban on new ICE-powered vehicles in order to ensure that its Dacia brand can go on selling hybrids (see below).
 Dacia's output is expected to be only 10% BEV by 2030.

 Renault's stated commitments to reduce vehicle emissions and achieve group-wide carbon neutrality have not prevented it from seeking to weaken key emissions legislation.
 In September 2021 Renault Group's Executive Vice President for engineering stated that it would seek a postponement of the EU's proposed 2035 ban on ICE-powered vehicle sales until around 2040.
-Its stance is aimed at ensuring continuing sales of hybrids under its Dacia brand, whose output is expected to be only 10% BEV by 2030.164 In June 2021 Renault was charged by French prosecutors with deception over its diesel vehicles' emissions, following investigators' claims that senior managers had been falsifying emissions test results for up to 25 years.165 The investigation is reported to have found that some of the cars emitted over 10 times the regulatory limit for onthe-road nitrogen oxide (NOx) emissions.166
+Its stance is aimed at ensuring continuing sales of hybrids under its Dacia brand, whose output is expected to be only 10% BEV by 2030.
+In June 2021 Renault was charged by French prosecutors with deception over its diesel vehicles' emissions, following investigators' claims that senior managers had been falsifying emissions test results for up to 25 years.
+The investigation is reported to have found that some of the cars emitted over 10 times the regulatory limit for onthe-road nitrogen oxide (NOx) emissions.